sini/nixkraken/docs/src/getting-started/install/non-flakes.md

 The preferred method to fetch Nixkraken is with `fetchFromGitHub`, as shown below.

 > [!WARNING]
-> Using `lib.fakeHash` will fail the configuration evaluation since the sources hash will not match the fake one (as expected).
+> **About `lib.fakeHash`**
 >
+> A common pattern in Nix is to use a fake hash like `lib.fakeHash` or an empty string (`""`) as a placeholder.
+>
+> When the configuration is built, the evaluation will fail.
+But the error message will output the expected hash, which can then be copied back into the configuration.
+>
-> To avoid using `lib.fakeHash`, refer to the section to [retrieve the release hash](#retrieve-release-hash).
+> To get the hash without a failed evaluation, refer to the section on how to [retrieve the release hash](#retrieve-release-hash).

 ```nix
 { lib, pkgs, ... }: